dhchenx/mmkit-features/doc/multimodal_features_library.md

 The multimodal dictionary is used as a dictionary to store some mapping values.
 For example, for labelled data, if you do not want to repeatedly use label name to represent their features' label, you can define a label-index dictionary and then use label index in the features.
 This will save storing spaces.

-Here is a example of defining a multimodal dicionary here:
+Here is a example of defining a multimodal dictionary here:

 ```python
 # create a multimodal features library